HaominYu0/CROP_work/README.md

 # CROP
-This is a PyTorch implementation of the paper:A Crystal Knowledge-enhanced Pre-training Framework for Crystal Property Estimation.
+This is a PyTorch implementation of the paper: A Crystal Knowledge-enhanced Pre-training Framework for Crystal Property Estimation.
 `@author:Haomin Yu, Yanru Song, Jilin Hu, Chenjuan Guo, Bin Yang, Christian S. Jensen`